-• Medicare managed care plan

-If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare managed care plan.
+• Medicare managed care plan If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from another type of Medicare+Choice plan - a Medicare managed care plan.
 These are health care choices (like HMOs) in some areas of the country.
 In most Medicare managed care plans, you can only go to doctors, specialists, or hospitals that are part of the plan.
-Medicare managed care plans cover all Medicare Part A and B benefits.
+Medicare managed care plans provide all the benefits that Original Medicare covers.
 Some cover extras, like prescription drugs.
 To learn more about enrolling in a Medicare managed care plan, contact Medicare at 1-800-MEDICARE (1-800-633-4227) or at www.medicare.gov.
-If you enroll in a Medicare managed care plan, the following options are available to you:

-This Plan and another Plan's Medicare managed care plan: You may enroll in another plan's Medicare managed care plan and also remain enrolled in our FEHB plan.
-We will still provide benefits if you receive services from providers who do not participate in the Medicare managed care plan, but we will not waive any of our copayments, coinsurance, or deductibles.

-Suspended FEHB coverage and a Medicare managed care plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in a Medicare managed care plan, eliminating your FEHB premium.
+If you enroll in a Medicare managed care plan, the following options are available to you: This Plan and another plan's Medicare managed care plan: You may enroll in another plan's Medicare managed care plan and also remain enrolled in our FEHB plan.
+We will still provide benefits when your Medicare managed care plan is primary, even out of the managed care plan's network and/or service area, but we will not waive any of our copayments, coinsurance, or deductibles.
+If you enroll in a Medicare managed care plan or in a Medicare managed care plan so we can correctly coordinate benefits with Medicare.
+Suspended FEHB coverage to enroll in a Medicare managed care plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in a Medicare managed care plan, eliminating your FEHB premium.
 (OPM does not contribute to your Medicare managed care plan premium.)
 For information on suspending your FEHB enrollment, contact your retirement office.
-If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage or move out of the Medicare managed care plan's service area.

-• Private Contract

-A physician may ask you to sign a private contract agreeing that you can be billed directly for service ordinarily covered by Original Medicare.
+If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage or move out of the Medicare managed care plan's service area. • Private Contract with your physician A physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
 Should you sign an agreement, Medicare will not pay any portion of the charges, and we will not increase our payment.
-We will still limit our payment to the amount we would have paid after Original Medicare's payment.

-• Enrollment in Medicare Part B

-Note: We cannot require you to enroll in Medicare.
-If you choose not to enroll in Medicare Part B, you can still be covered under the FEHB Program.

-TRICARE

-TRICARE is the health care program for eligible dependents of military persons, and retirees of the military.
+We will still limit our payment to the amount we would have paid after Original Medicare's payment. • If you do not enroll in Medicare Part A or Part B If you do not have one or both Parts of Medicare, you can still be covered under the FEHB Program.
+We will not require you to enroll in Medicare Part B and, if you can't get premium-free Part A, we will not ask you to enroll in it.
+TRICARE TRICARE is the health care program for eligible dependents of military persons, and retirees of the military.
 TRICARE includes the CHAMPUS program.
 If both TRICARE and this Plan cover you, we pay first.
 See your TRICARE Health Benefits Advisor if you have questions about TRICARE coverage.

-Workers' Compensation

-We do not cover services that:

-- You need because of a workplace-related disease or injury that the Office of Workers' Compensation Programs (OWCP) or a similar Federal or State agency determines they must provide; or - OWCP or a similar agency pays for through a third party injury settlement or other similar proceeding that is based on a claim you filed under OWCP or similar laws.

-Once OWCP or similar agency pays its maximum benefits for your treatment, we will cover your benefits.
+Workers' Compensation We do not cover services that: • You need because of a workplace-related illness or injury that the Office of Workers' Compensation Programs (OWCP) or a similar Federal or State agency determines they must provide; or • OWCP or a similar agency pays for through a third party injury settlement or other similar proceeding that is based on a claim you filed under OWCP or similar laws.
+Once OWCP or similar agency pays its maximum benefits for your treatment, we will cover your care.
+Medicaid When you have this Plan and Medicaid, we pay first.

-Medicaid

-When you have this Plan and Medicaid, we pay first.